blak3r/treadspan/README.md

 vs. steps logged organically through a watch or iphone.

 ### Setup Arduino Development Environment.

 1. Setup the Arduino IDE for ESP32 support.
 See this guide: <https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/>
 2. Open the .ino file in the arduino folder.
-3. You'll likely need to install a few libraries such as NimBLE.
+3. You'll need to install these libraries:install a few libraries such as NimBLE (v2.2.1)
-4. Once you have the environment setup, you can press the Upload button in the IDE.
-5. (Note: Author has found he has to set his Upload Speed to )
+   * Nimble (v2.2.1)
+   * TFT_eSPI (2.5.43) - After you install this library, you'll have to edit User_Setup.h and User_Setup_Select.h as shown in [this image](/screenshots/TFT_eSPI_Setup.png).
+4. Default Upload Speed of 921600 would not work for me.
+I'd get a packet error.
+Goto Tools->Upload Speed and select 460800

 The chip is powered by USB.
 So, you can find an old charger you have laying around and put the chip somewhere out of the way.
 It needs to be close to the Omni console but can basically just be in the same room.
 You can wrap the chip in electric tape if you're worried about it touching other metal.